-Mascot, MCRD San Diego and Western Recuiting Region
+Mascot, MCRD San Diego and Western Recruiting Region

-Corporal Belleau is just one in a long line of mascots at MCRD San Diego, that began with James Jolly Plum Duff, an English bulldog who came to the depot in 1939 when he was two years old.
+Private First Class Smedley Butler is just one in a long line of mascots at MCRD San Diego, that began with James Jolly Plum Duff, a bulldog who came to the depot in 1939 when he was two years old.

 In 1950, a monument was built in memory of all MCRD mascots.
 It was inscribed with the names of James Jolly Plum Duff, Soochow, Duffy’s Limey Grog, Jigger, and Duffy.
 The monument is located on Beeson Field, off Guadalcanal, behind the Recruit Chow Hall.

-Corporal Belleau assumed her official duties on November 10, 2009 as a representative of the depot.
-Corporal Belleau’s duties include going out during the Moto Run, Family Day, graduation ceremonies, VIP tours, visits, and various area recruiting events.
+Upon graduation, Private First Class Smedley Butler assumed his official duties as a representative of the depot, which includes participate in the Moto Run, Family Day, graduation ceremonies, VIP tours, visits, and various area recruiting and community relation events.

 He assumed the mascot duties from Cpl.
 Belleau Wood, who retired in April after five years of faithful service to the depot and Corps.